6 Creating automatic analysis pipelines

 After they finish reading this section, briefly walk through it.
 In particular, emphasize what we want to make at the end, even though that goal might change as the analysis progresses.

 A pipeline can be any process where the steps between a start and an end point are very clear, explicit, and concrete.
-These highly distinct steps can be manual, human involved or can be completely automated by a robot or computer.
-For instance, in car factories, the pipeline from the input raw materials to the output vehicle are extremely well described and implemented.
-Or like during the pandemic, the pipeline for testing (at least in Denmark and several other countries) was highly structured and clear for the workers doing the testing and the people having the test done: A person goes in, scans their ID card, has the test done, worker inputs the results, results get sent immediately to the health agency as well as to the person based on their ID contact information (or via a secure app).
+These highly distinct steps can be manual, human involved, or completely automated by a robot or computer.
+For instance, in car factories, the pipeline from the input raw materials to the output vehicle is extremely well described and implemented.
+Similarly, during the pandemic, the pipeline for testing (at least in Denmark and several other countries) was highly structured and clear for both the workers doing the testing and the people having the test done: A person goes in, scans their ID card, has the test done, the worker inputs the results, and the results are sent immediately to the health agency as well as to the person based on their ID contact information (or via a secure app).

 However, in research, especially around data collection and analysis, we often hear or read about “pipelines”.
-But looking closer, these aren’t actual pipelines because the individual steps are not very clear and not well described, often requiring a fair amount of manual human attention and intervention.
-Particularly within computational environments, a pipeline is when there is minimal to no human intervention from raw input to finished output.
-Why aren’t these data “pipelines” in research actual pipelines?
-Because:
+But looking closer, these aren’t actual pipelines because the individual steps are not very clear and not well described, and they often require a fair amount of manual human attention and intervention.
+Particularly within computational environments, a pipeline should be a set of data processing steps connected in a series with a specific order; the output of one step is the input to the next.
+This means that there actually should be minimal to no human intervention from raw input to finished output.

 1. Anything with data ultimately must be on the computer,